 Alrex Side Effects

-Note: This page contains information about the side effects of loteprednol ophthalmic.
-Some of the dosage forms included on this document may not apply to the brand name Alrex.
+Note: This document contains side effect information about loteprednol ophthalmic.
+Some of the dosage forms listed on this page may not apply to the brand name Alrex.

 For the Consumer

 Applies to loteprednol ophthalmic: ophthalmic gel/jelly, ophthalmic ointment, ophthalmic suspension

 Along with its needed effects, loteprednol ophthalmic (the active ingredient contained in Alrex) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.